This course can also be presented face to face in-house or via live in-house webinar.

 - Develop ideas on the conduct of the beauty parade itself

-- Discuss what may influence decision making on the part of the acquiror/ vendor
+- Discuss what may influence decision making on the part of the client

-- Come away with a broader appreciation of how to position for and win corporate financial advisory work
+- Come away with a strong appreciation of the importance of being able to compete for and win work, and how best to do it

 - Understand the client: